Posted: by Bronte

-Further, you will want to decide on your work hours.
+Further, an important factor in your tech support business model is to decide on your work hours.
 Offering evening and weekend schedules may be ideal since most customers are home during this time.

 You will also need to purchase appropriate hardware and software to begin your business as well as set prices for your services.
 It is wise to purchase a high-performance computer along with two monitors that are connected to high speed internet.
 This will guarantee stability when working on different projects.

-Like every business, there are certain risks and rewards that come with working for the remote PC tech support industry.
+Like every business, there are certain rewards and risks that come with providing technical support to customers.
 After identifying the risks, the following steps will be to mitigate and reduce the risk factors.

 - Failure- Any new business has the potential for not making it through the first year.
 Financial issues and the inability to maintain funds is a huge hinderance.